MicrosoftDocs/memdocs/memdocs/intune/protect/microsoft-tunnel-migrate-app.md

 ms.collection: M365-identity-device-management
 ---

-# Migrate Microsoft Tunnel to the preview version of Microsoft Defender for Endpoint for Microsoft Intune
+# Migrate to Microsoft Defender for Endpoint for the Microsoft Tunnel in Intune

-*Microsoft Defender for Endpoint support for Android is public preview*.
+*Microsoft Defender for Endpoint support for Android is in public preview*.

-Now in public preview, you can use Microsoft Defender for Endpoint as the tunnel application for the Microsoft Tunnel Gateway.
-With this preview, a preview version of **Microsoft Defender for Endpoint** replaces the **Microsoft Tunnel** app as the tunnel client on supported devices.
+Use a preview version of Microsoft Defender for Endpoint as the tunnel application for the Microsoft Tunnel Gateway in Microsoft Intune.
+The preview version of **Microsoft Defender for Endpoint** includes the Tunnel app functionality.
+The new app replaces the standalone **Microsoft Tunnel** app as the tunnel client on supported devices.

 > [!TIP]
 > For more information about the preview, see the blog **Simplify mobile security with a single app for Microsoft Tunnel and Microsoft Defender for Endpoint** at https://aka.ms/defendertunnel.
 >
-> For documentation about Microsoft Tunnel, see [Microsoft Tunnel overview](../protect/microsoft-tunnel-overview.md).
+> For general information about Microsoft Tunnel, see [Microsoft Tunnel overview](../protect/microsoft-tunnel-overview.md).

-When this preview for Android and a future preview for iOS/iPadOS are both over, the Microsoft Defender for Endpoint apps for each platform will become generally available.
+When this preview for Android and a future preview for iOS/iPadOS are both over, the Microsoft Defender for Endpoint app for both platforms becomes generally available.
 At that time, we'll announce deprecation of the standalone tunnel app for both platforms.
-Support bot the standalone apps will end 60 days after that announcement.
+Support for the standalone apps will end 60 days after that announcement.

 The public preview supports the following device platforms: